 For those searching for a ways to raise your child in Islamic environment while in Tokyo, there is a good solution.
 Within Tokyo there are a few International Islamic Schools that teach Islamic values in an Islamic environment while using an international curriculum.
 These schools also make it poss…Read more

-If you’re raising children in Japan or will ever be in need of child care, there are a couple of things you should know.
-Babysitters in Tokyo Firstly, Japan does not have a traditional culture of informal babysitting as is common in some parts of the West (especially the USA) where you can pay some…Read more
+If you’re raising children in Japan or will ever be in need of child care, you can find useful information here.
+There are also many after-school classes are available in Tokyo.
+Babysitters in Tokyo Firstly, Japan does not have a traditional culture of informal babysitting as is common in some part…Read more

 Recently there are many classes and lessons in Tokyo available in English available for adults and children.
 These classes offer a great opportunity to experience new aspects of Japanese culture, new artistic fields, or new musical instruments.
 Most classes welcome beginners and are flexible as to t…Read more